hlavacs/ViennaEntityComponentSystem/README.md

 Entity types consist of a number of *components*.
 Different entity types can be composed of different components.

 An ECS is a generic storage for such entities and their components.
 Entities can be composed and created, retrieved, updated, or erased from the storage.
-Additionally, a so-called *system* can have access to one or several components it is interested in, and work on them.
-For example, a physics system may be interested into components position, velocity, orientation, mass and moment of inertia.
-Another system animation is only interested into position, orientation, and animation data.
+In a game engine, typically a so-called *system* can have access to one or several components it is interested in, and work on them.
+For example, a *physics* system may be interested into components position, velocity, orientation, mass and moment of inertia.
+Another system *animation* is only interested into position, orientation, and animation data.
 Systems do not have to be specially defined, anything that specifies a number of components it is interested in and then loops over all entities that contain these components can be seen as a system.

 Important features of VECS are: